 Basis for Disclaimer of Opinion

-3. The Standalone Financial Statements has been prepared by the Management and Board of Directors using the going concern assumption (Refer Note 38 of the standalone financial statements).
+3. The Statement has been prepared by the Management and Board of Directors using the going concern assumption (Refer Note 38 of the standalone financial statements).
 The matters detailed in the above paragraphs may have a consequential implication on the Company’s ability to continue as a going concern.
 We are therefore unable to comment on whether the going concern basis for preparation of the standalone financial statements is appropriate.

 Information other than the Standalone Financial Statements and Auditor’s Report thereon